Promote your business: marketing

 Planning a marketing campaign

-The last thing a business that wishes to promote itself should do is rush out and book an ad space or request a fulfillment cost on a multi-sector direct mail campaign.
+The last thing a business that wishes to promote itself should do is rush out and book an ad space or request a fulfilment cost on a multi-sector direct mail campaign.
 First, as with all good business practices, it should draw up a marketing plan.

 The purpose of a marketing plan is essentially twofold.
 It should define where a business already is and where it would like it to be within a given period of time.
 To be relevant, the marketing plan must also indicate how the transition from one point to the other is to be managed.